holoviz-topics/examples/doc/contributing.md

 anaconda-project run <commandname>
 ```

+### 11. Build the site locally

+Build the site locally to make sure it looks the way you expect when it is eventually deployed.

+To do this:

+1. Run the project notebook(s), don't clear their output.

+2. Run:
+      ```bash
+      doit doc_one --name <projectname>
+      ```

+This command copies the notebooks in `./doc/gallery/<projectname>` along with other files needed to build the docs (thumbnails, archive, assets, etc.), and builds the docs with Sphinx.

+3. Open the built site:
+      ```bash
+      open ./builtdocs/index.html
+      ```
+This will open the project in your web browser where you can view it the way it will eventually look in the deployed website.

+4. Clean up this process by running `doit clean doc_one` and then commit the notebook(s) **without output.**

-### 11. Validate, test, and build
+### 12. Validate, test, and build

-You should run locally the steps that are going to be run on the CI.
+After viewing the built site, you should run locally the steps that are going to be run on the CI.

 Start by validating that your project is well specified by running
-(replacing `<projectname>` by your project name):

 ```bash
 doit validate:<projectname>